-These instructions give you some background information about Form 941, Employer's QUARTERLY Federal Tax Return.
-They tell you who must file the form, how to fill it out line by line, and when and where to file it.
+These instructions give you some background information about Form 941.
+They tell you who must file Form 941, how to complete it line by line, and when and where to file it paychecks - certain amounts for federal income tax, social security tax, and Medicare tax.
+Under the withholding system, taxes withheld from your employees are credited to your employees in payment of their tax liabilities.

 If you want more in-depth information about payroll tax topics relating to Form 941, see Pub.
-15 (Circular E), Employer's Tax Guide, or visit the IRS website at www.irs. gov and type "Employment Tax" in the Search box.
+15 (Circular E), Employer's Tax Guide, or visit the IRS website at www.irs. gov/businesses and click on the Employment Taxes link.

 Federal law requires you, as an employer, to withhold taxes from your employees' paychecks.
-Each time you pay wages, you must withhold - or take out of your employees' paychecks - certain amounts for federal income tax, social security tax, and Medicare tax.
-Under the withholding system, taxes withheld from your employees are credited to your employees in payment of their tax liabilities.
+Each time you pay wages, you must withhold - or take out of your employees'